Rajeshds20/GPA-Python/README.md

 # GPA-Python
-It's a Graphical Password Authenticator System made with GUI and Python Language to make easy and strong passord management
+It's a Graphical Password Authenticator System Application for windows made with GUI and Python Language to make easy and strong passord management